 Your heart is an engine that circulates blood through your system no matter what, twenty-four hours a day, seven days per week.
 The least you could do is drink enough water to make all the work easier.

-Drinking water makes your blood less viscous and gives organs strength, which includes your number one blood pump.
+Drinking water makes your blood less viscous and strengthens organs, including your number one blood pump.

 Brain Power